 Lori Benton wrote AMAZING characters in this book.
 They are so real, and their stories fascinating.
 Not the heart pounding kind of interesting, but more of the heart touching kind.
 It was lovely seeing the growth of Clare.
 She went through some difficult times, but came out stronger than ever despite not everything going her way.
 Her story of learning that God is in control was powerful.

-Another thing I really like about this book is that it is a historical that transports me into the last with bits awesome world building.
+Another thing I really like about this book is that it is a historical that transports me into the past with bits of awesome world building.
 I really feel like I went to eighteenth century America, lived in an Indian village, and traveled some old trails, too.
 I admit the parts with farming were meh for me, but they were never overdone to the point where I was excruciatingly bored. 😄

 I also liked that there was a bit of guessing element when it came to some characters and their pasts.
 Two I never fully learned, but they are supposed to be in another book (which I just happen to have), and I am looking forward to reading it.